Redislabs-Solution-Architects/gears-average-field/README.md

 ## Description

-A backend system is running cash flow scenarios projected across a number of years.
-Each year contributes to the average for the scenario and there can be 1000s of scenarios.
+A backend system is running cash flow scenarios projected across a number of years and contributes to the average for the year.
 The `create_cashflow.py` script simulates creating this data and adds it as a Redis Hash identified as `cash_flow:S:Y` where S is the scenario and Y is the year in that scenario.

 A Redis Gears recipe watches for `cash_flow:*` keys, updates `cash_flow_average:Y`, the cash flow average for year Y across all scenarios.